Re-Coding-Algorithmic-Culture/r-calc.net/pages/being_turned_off/being_turned_off.md

 <br />

-**If you look back, what did you like most about our lab?
-And what did you find most challenging?**
+<h2 style="font-size: 1.38888889em;line-height: 1.08em;margin-top: 1.08em;margin-bottom: 0em;">If you look back, what did you like most about our lab?
+And what did you find most challenging?</h2>

 <br />